 These Whole Wheat Peanut Butter Protein Pancakes will satisfy your craving for comfort food (in a healthy way!) and keep you feeling full all morning long!

 These pancakes are a healthier indulgence of my comfort foods.
 They are packed with protein – 13 grams in just 2 pancakes – and some healthy fats from the peanut butter, which will keep you fuller longer.
 AND I didn’t use any of those protein powders with a nasty after taste (just my personal opinion).
-I used white whole wheat flour, as well, boosting fiber just a bit – which also adds to that satiety factor.
+I used white whole wheat flour to boost fiber just a bit (4 grams per 2 pancakes) – which also adds to that satiety factor.
 Trust me, these pancakes won’t leave you feeling deprived at all!

 Topping them is the fun part.
-You can top with more melted peanut butter, maple syrup, and/or some fresh fruit.
-Bananas are my go-to fruit to pair with peanut butter – they just mesh so well together (hello peanut butter banana toast!).
+You can top with more melted peanut butter (I mix a little coconut oil in to help with consistency), maple syrup, and/or some fresh fruit.
+Bananas are my go-to fruit to pair with peanut butter – they just mesh so well together (hello peanut butter banana toast!), but strawberries are also a great pairing.
 But really, any way you top ’em you can’t wrong. 🙂

 - 2 large eggs